 After mixing up the spices, season the slab on both sides with a good sprinkling of the dry rub mixture.
 Let it rest for an hour, then sprinkle on just a little more.

-Smoke the ribs for about four hours, more or less.
+Smoke the ribs for about six hours, more or less.
 Time depends on the actual temperature of your smoker or your grill.
-Ideally the temperature should be at 225 degrees Fahrenheit for the best results.
-If you're using your grill to smoke the ribs, the following pages may be helpful to you:
+Ideally the temperature should be between 225°F and 240°F degrees for the best results.